h0tbird/demogr/README.md

 Retrieves demographic data for a specified set of U.S. states from a public API and outputs that data in the requested format.

 Flags:
   --help                  Show context-sensitive help (also try --help-long and --help-man).
   --format="CSV"          Output-format parameter [CSV|averages]
   --max-workers=5         Maximum number of concurrent workers.
+  --data-version=jun2014  Specify the data version.

 Args:
   <states>  Comma delimited list of U.S. states.